seanpue/cv/index.rst

 **reading:** French, German

-**programming:** Python, Perl, Mathlab, R, Java, Javascript, PHP, XSLT
+**programming:** C/C++, Java, Javascript, Mathlab, Perl, PHP, Python, R, XSLT

 .. admonition:: The current PDF version of this C.V. is available at http://seanpue.com/cv.pdf

-   This C.V. was last updated on 26 August 2016.
+   This C.V. was last updated on 22 October 2016.